moaatt2/test-blog/docs/chainmail_posts/beehive.md

 ### Tutorial

-1. Begin with two chains of Bee Stings as long as you want your chain to be.
+1. Begin with two chains of Bee Stings as long as you want your sheet to be.

     <img src="../assets/images/chainmail/beehive/beehive_tutorial_01.jpg" width=750>

-2. Below is a version of the above image coloured to show the three groups of rings to join in the next step:
+2. Below is a version of the above image, coloured to show the three groups of rings to join in the next step:

     <img src="../assets/images/chainmail/beehive/beehive_tutorial_01c.jpg" width=750>